Weight-Space Linear Recurrent Neural Networks: Additional Results

-As mentioned in \cref{fig:readout_matrix}, WARP uses a diagonal readout matrix $\theta_t(\tau)$ to self-decode the hidden states.
+Let's analyse when the root network takes as input exclusively the normalised time.
+In that case, WARP uses a diagonal readout matrix $\theta_t(\tau)$ as seen in \cref{fig:readout_matrix} to self-decode the hidden states.
 This implies that post training, the weights $\theta_t$ and the time $\tau = t/(T-1)$ should be correlated.
 We confirm this hypothesis by plotting the correlation coefficient between the vector $\theta_{0:T}$ and all time points across all samples in the test set.
 We observe a strong either positive or negative correlation between the two quantities (see \cref{fig:correlation}).